 (48:57-60:45): Dan, Aaron Katler, Aaron Britt, and Lana Volftsun offer closing remarks.
 Dan asks whether the frame of entrepreneurship may cause us to overemphasize scale, as opposed to a frame of R&D or art, which would focus on quality; Aaron Britt re-emphasizes the value of failure; Lana offers words of encouragement with regard to finding the right funders; and Aaron Katler emphasizes the great opportunities that are out there and suggests that innovators try to "solve for the opportunity," not the problem.

 Due to time constraints, the 90-minute live event was edited down to a 60-minute podcast.
-You can watch the full unedited version of the event by clicking on the video link to the right.
+You can watch the full unedited version of the event by clicking on the video link below.
 You can also visit the UpStart Unbound page on UpStart's web site by clicking here.

-Click the links to see the full list of organizations currently in UpStart's accelerator program and the list of alumni of the program.
+Click this link to see the full list of organizations currently in UpStart's accelerator program and the list of alumni of the program.
 Previous Judaism Unbound guests who are UpStart alumni include David Cygielman (Moishe House), Sarah Lefton (BimBam), and Noa Kushner and Yoav Schlesinger (The Kitchen).
 Benay Lappe (SVARA) is a member of a current UpStart cohort.